tomyitav/graphql-server-seed/README.md

 ## Connect to the server from client app

-See the following [example](https://github.com/tomyitav/angular1-apollo-client-sample/) on how to connect to the server using apollo-client.
+See the following [example](https://github.com/tomyitav/apollo-angular-client-starter) on how to connect to the server using apollo-angular.
 The project demonstrates using Queries, Mutations and Subscriptions.